Physician Loans: Are They A Good Mortgage Option For Doctors?

 If you don’t mind waiting until you’ve paid off some debt and are able to save money, you can make a down payment of 20% on a conventional loan.
 By putting 20% down, you will be able to avoid paying PMI and start with some equity in your home.

-Keep in mind, you will have to meet the requirements to qualify for a conventional loan, which include a lower DTI and pay stubs or W-2s to verify your employment.
-You may not be able to qualify for a mortgage this way until a little later on your medical career path, but you would be able to take advantage of potentially lower rates and the bonus of starting with equity already built in your home.
+Keep in mind that you’ll have to meet the requirements to qualify for a conventional loan, which include a lower DTI, higher credit score and documents to verify your employment.
+You may not be able to qualify for a mortgage this way until later on your medical career path, but you’d be able to take advantage of potentially lower rates and the bonus of starting with equity already built in your home.

 Get A Conventional Loan With PMI